Kristiania Elektriske Sporvei: Later operations

-From the company's opening it had charged 10 øre for a ride, but this was raised to 15 øre in 1918, a price which would remain unaltered for the rest of its history.
+From the company's opening it had charged 10 øre ride fare, but this was raised to 15 øre in 1918, a price which would remain unaltered for the rest of its history.
 To ease management of such an odd amount, token coins were popular.
 They were sold with a quantity discount and were commonly used in Oslo as a conventional coin worth 15 øre.
 During this period the country was experiencing inflation.
 KES and the labor union could not reach an agreement for wage increases and the company was hit by a strike from 11 January to 22 March 1920.
 It was resolved through the municipality offering to reduce its charges.
 As part of the agreement, the 5 øre commuter prices in the morning and afternoon were abolished.

 The company started looking into a further extension of the Skøyen Line in 1912, intending to reach Bestum and Øraker.
 They applied for a permit in 1913, which was issued in July 1915.
 KES immediately started construction of the Lilleaker Line.
 Trial runs were carried out on 8 May 1919 and the line officially opened to Lilleaker the following day.
 Unlike the rest of the network, the Lilleaker Line was built as a suburban light rail, running on an exclusive line rather than in the streets.
 KES started planning further extensions in 1917 and received permission in 1921 to extend the line to Avløs.